kamalbhandari/AMYLOID_LLPS/README.md

 * FFF_FigX.pdf → corresponds to Figure X in the main text.
 * FFF_FigSX.pdf → corresponds to Figure SX in  the SI.
 * TOC.pdf → corresponds to Table of Content figure.
+*
 # Python script directory
+### simulate_kinetics_0.py
+Simulates and plots the time evolution of monomers, droplets, oligomers, and fibrils concentration for a given single total protein concentration.
+Print out the concentration of monomers, droplet mass, oligomer mass and fibril mass.
+Saves the time evolution of fibril mass in .npy files.
 ### simulate_kinetics.py
-Simulates and plots the time evolution of monomers, droplets, oligomers, and fibrils concentration.
-Saves the fibril mass and the corresponding time in .npy files.
+Simulates and plots the time evolution of monomers, droplets, oligomers, and fibrils concentration for a set of discrete point protein concentration.
+Saves the time evolution of fibril mass in .npy files.
 ### simulate_kinetics_salt.py
-Simulates and plots the time evolution of monomers, droplets, oligomers, and fibril concentration under varying salt concentrations.
+Simulates and plots the time evolution of monomers, droplets, oligomers, and fibril concentration for a given set of protein concentration points under varying salt concentrations.
 ### analyze_kinetics.py
 Plots half-time, lag-time, fibril aggregation rate, and time evolution of fibril mass fraction as a function of concentration.